 Track and store data that's unique to your organization.
-If you see a navigation bar on the left side of your screen, you're in Lightning Experience.
-If you see a row of tabs across the top of the screen, you're in Salesforce Classic.
+If you see the App Launcher icon ( ::: ) on the left side of the navigation bar at the top of your screen, you're in Lightning Experience.
+If not, you're in Salesforce Classic.